The Epistemology of the In/Human

 Description of topic

-In the first years, the focus shall be on whether there is really something – in addition to a label such as ‘the human’ – that unites academic concerns regarding humans.
-Thus, at issue shall be whether there are shared methodologies or shared ontologies at the foundation of those contemporary academic disciplines concerned with the human, such as history, literary studies, anthropology, sociology, political science, cognitive science, network science, etc.
+In the first years, the focus was on whether there is really something – in addition to a label such as ‘the human’ – that unites academic concerns regarding humans.
+Thus, at issue was whether there are shared methodologies or shared ontologies at the foundation of those contemporary academic disciplines concerned with the human, such as history, literary studies, anthropology, sociology, political science, cognitive science, network science, etc. Below are a few lines of research that has been pursued as part of that.

-First, none of the humanities or social sciences is studying the human (or humans) as such.
+For instance, none of the humanities or social sciences is studying the human (or humans) as such.
 What they study are rather derivative epistemic objects, such as culture, society, literature, etc. This fragmentation of the human in contemporary humanities, social sciences and natural sciences concerned with humans (i.e., biology, cognitive science, etc.) has led some philosophers to proclaim a radical incommensurability of the knowledge produced in these disciplines.
-The pluralism is about matters, such as aggression and sexuality, that are not only of scholarly importance, but also of utmost social and political importance.
+The pluralism is about matters, such as aggression, that are not only of scholarly importance, but also of utmost social and political importance, in the case of aggression also because it is supposed to help explain the inhuman in us.

 Third, specific fundamental categories such as human nature, individual or person have also become contested.
 Take human nature: there is a consensus in philosophy of science that Darwinism means that there is no human nature, no essence of ‘being human,’ to which disciplines such as anthropology, sociology, cognitive science or even history can refer to as disciplinary primitive, as something not studied but assumed as shared between all humans.
 However, the variety of disciplines just mentioned – basically all those that want to refer to humans in general – simply are in need of some concept of human nature.
-Furthermore, the category of the human has a dark side, leading to dehumanization of those conceived as less human.
+Finally, the category of the human has a dark side, leading to dehumanization of those conceived as less human.
 Because of the Darwinian challenge and because of dehumanization, philosophers have suggested that it is better to eliminate the concept of human nature from science and political philosophy.
 Yet social psychology has collected evidence that the category is so entrenched in our cognitive processes that it is unrealistic to reach elimination.
-How to resolve these issues is an open question in the field, and the project aims at making steps towards answers that cross disciplinary boundaries.
+How to resolve these issues is an open question in the field, and the project has resulted in the book "What's left of human nature?
+A post-essentialist, pluralist and dialectic account of a contested concept" (Kronfeldner 2018).
+See here for a synopsis.